GrokkingGrok/robotorq-reserve-system/src/vault/Architecture/Final design/VAULT_MVP_FINAL_DESIGN.md

 This MVP defines **one end-to-end capability**:

-> On Phase3 completion from Mint, the vault service returns RoboStake to the StakeVault, stores certificates in CertVault, and causes DistoVault to generate and sign JTUs and stream them as UBD into all ShortVaults, on a simple, configurable uniform schedule.
+> On Phase3 completion from Mint, the vault service stores newly minted RoboTorq certificates in CertVault (economic value returns ONLY as certificates), derives hierarchical backed currency totals (RoboTorq, TokenTorq remainder, JouleTorq remainder), authorizes a uniform issuance schedule, and causes DistoVault to generate and sign hierarchical IssuanceEvents streaming value equally to all ShortVaults.

 Out of scope for this MVP:
 - Trust service implementation (only implied as a conceptual allocator)
-- Any StakeVault-originated payments or slashing (StakeVault is **receive-only** here)
+- Any reverse StakeVault return events (economic "return" enters via Mint certificate batches)
 - Bearer bond issuance/redemption logic (only data structures/config hooks preserved)
 - Demurrage rerouting, crisis mode, multi-node consensus
 - Per-contract custom curves beyond a single **uniform schedule** parameter